Postdoctoral Fellowship Training Program

-- stipends for coursework in advanced methodology and statistics;
+- Fellows receive stipends for coursework in advanced methodology and statistics.

-- links to interdisciplinary researchers and research centers across the School of Nursing and the University of Pennsylvania; and
+- Fellows are given the tools to network with other interdisciplinary researchers and research centers across the school of nursing and the University of Pennsylvania.

 - PhD (or equivalent) and interest in developing a research career with a focus on nursing outcomes research.